 Information about recent incidents and outbreaks of Ebola and Marburg, both viral haemorrhagic fevers (VHF), in Africa, Europe and the US, including maps.

 Recent incidents and outbreaks

 On 7 November 2015, WHO declared that Sierra Leone was free from Ebola virus transmission.
-The country has now entered a 90 day period of enhanced surveillance.
+The country is currently within the 90 day period of enhanced surveillance.

 On 29 June 2015, Liberia reported a recurrence of Ebola cases after a disease free period of 13 weeks.

 On 12 May 2015, Italy reported a confirmed Ebola case in a healthcare worker who had returned from Sierra Leone.

 On 29 December 2014, the UK reported its first imported case of Ebola in a healthcare worker returning from Sierra Leone.